wagiminator/ATtiny84-TinyCalibrator/README.md

 # Software
 ## Basic Principle
-To carry out the calibration, a program is first uploaded to the target ATtiny using the integrated High Voltage Serial Programmer.
+To carry out the calibration, a program is first uploaded to the target ATtiny using the integrated High-Voltage Serial Programmer.
 In addition, the factory oscillator calibration value (OSCCAL) is written to the EEPROM.
 The program on the target ATtiny reads the EEPROM and writes the value to the OSCCAL register.
 Then it applies an oscillating signal with half the clock frequency to pin PB0.
 Since the fuses were previously set so that the target ATtiny runs with a prescaler of 8, a signal with 1/16 of the oscillator frequency is applied to PB0.

 ```c
 #include <avr/io.h>